Print a Sign-In Sheet | Spanish Version Coming Soon

 Refuge Areas

-- Need to be designated (good idea to post signs).
+- Need to be designated (posting signs is recommended).

 - Kept away from windows and exterior walls.